pytorch/test-infra/tools/torchfix/README.md

 To see some additional debug info, add `--show-stderr` parameter.

 Please keep in mind that autofix is a best-effort mechanism.
-Given the dynamic nature of Python, and especially the prototype/alpha version status of TorchFix, it's very difficult to have certainty when making changes to code, even for the seemingly trivial fixes.
+Given the dynamic nature of Python, and especially the beta version status of TorchFix, it's very difficult to have certainty when making changes to code, even for the seemingly trivial fixes.

 Warnings for issues with codes starting with TOR0, TOR1, and TOR2 are enabled by default.